wolfgangs-code/AfterCoffee/README.md

 If your installation only outputs a blank page, check if `mb_strlen()` is enabled.
 If not, Parsedown cannot run, and AfterCoffee cannot run at all.
 Enable it.

+If you cannot save new pages, create folders, or change settings- Recursively allow all folders to have the write permission, or `0777`.

 #### Credits
 *Coffee Bag model by Zdenko Roman*